resourceguru/api-docs/endpoints/resource_types.md

 #### Custom Fields Key

-Custom fields are created in UI by users and Custom Field Options are the only allowed values.
+Custom fields are created in the UI by users and Custom Field Options are the only allowed values.

 Key | Type | Description
 --- | --- | ---